-Your claim will not qualify for a refund under PayPal's Purchase Protection program for an Item Not Received claim if:
+Your claim will not qualify for a refund under PayPal's Buyer Protection program for an Item Not Received claim if:

-- You collect the item in person, or arrange for it to be collected on your behalf, including if you use PayPal in a seller's physical store, except for in person PayPal QR code goods and services transactions, or - The seller has provided proof of shipment or proof of delivery.
+- You collect the item in person, or arrange for it to be collected on your behalf, including if you use PayPal in a seller's store location, or - The seller has provided proof of shipment or proof of delivery.

-If the seller presents evidence that they delivered the goods to you, PayPal may find in favour of the seller for an Item Not Received claim even if you claim you did not receive the goods.
+If the seller presents evidence that they delivered the goods to your address, PayPal may find in favor of the seller for an Item Not Received claim even if you claim you did not receive the goods.